Injuries & Moves: Gurriel misses third straight game (groin)

 Kelly was hit by a pitch on his right forearm in the fourth inning of the D-backs' March 20 Spring Training game against the White Sox and suffered a fracture.
-There is no exact timetable for his return, but eight to 10 weeks is generally how long these fractures take to heal.
-He was transferred to the 60-day IL on May 20.
-Kelly will go through a full workout day on May 31 with Triple-A Reno, then start behind the plate for the Aces on June 1.
-(Last updated: May 30)
+He is on a rehab assignment with Triple-A Reno, which is expected to last at least the remainder of the week.

 RHP Mark Melancon (right shoulder)